dickinson-comp378-fa2025/comp378-web/hw/final-proj.md

   word).

-## FP4 (1000 points)
+### FP4 (1000 points)

-Submit docments explaining the current design and content of your database and the status of the project.
+Submit documents explaining the current design and content of your database and the status of the project.
 This should include:
 * an ER or EER model, together with any necessary annotations;
 * the database schema in relation notation (as in section 6.1.5 of the textbook);